catalystshift/beginner-guide-PSO2/docs/index.md

 - Luminfragment Emels + Granias are acquired by doing Divide Quests enough times to earn the required points.
 Stages 1-10 are used more often for Divide Medal farming, whereas 20+ are used for Divide Points.
 This however is high level content so you won't need to think about it for a while.
 Once ready, look up guides to Divide Quests as it can be a bit tricky(and also fun AF) to do em.

 - Exegul modules are dropped from the titular boss at Stage 5, 10, 15, 20 and 25 Divide Quests, with 5-15 being recommended.

 Varuna and Mitra drop at 25 and 30(30 is guaranteed battle), in all cases you need to kill the boss, S-ranking is not enough.
 Shiva modules drop from the Urgent Quest Armada: The Final Lament, guaranteed 3 upon quest completion, with RNG-dependant possibility for Exegul, Varuna and Mitra.

 Of special note is the Extreme Quest: Risk Realm, both 4 man and solo versions.
-They drop Ultimate Boosters, a low amount of Divide Medals, Buster Medals, Ultimate Boosters as well as high rarity weapons and units with a possibility for dropping that one S-Augment you so desperately want!
-It is commonly most played alongside Divide Quests in endgame.
+Each run drops Ultimate Boosters, a low amount of Divide Medals, Buster Medals, Photon Boosters as well as high rarity weapons and units with a possibility for dropping that one S-Augment you so desperately want!
+It is commonly played alongside Divide Quests in endgame.

 ## What even is endgame in PSO2?
 Many MMO's have specific raids  that can only be done via top tier weapon and well built classes.
 This sn't the case with PSO2, where even poorly skilled(skill tree or reflexes) players can technically tackle the highest level content.
 PSO2 has no definitive final goal, except the one you set for yourself.